Is there anything better than the pure joy that fills your heart when your grandson or granddaughter makes eye contact and smiles at you?

 Pay for things that are a stretch for the parents

-Children are expensive to raise — $233,610 each, according to the U.S. Department of Agriculture .1 For many people, providing anything beyond necessities can be a stretch.
+Children are expensive to raise.
+The national average cost to raise a child born in 2015 from birth through age 17 is $310,605, according to a Brookings Institution analysis.1 For many people, providing anything beyond necessities can be a stretch.

 Consider giving your grandchildren an early investment education by letting them use gifted funds to gain hands-on experience purchasing stocks and bonds.